omniaintranet/OmniaDocsG2/general-assets/layout-explorer/page-layout/block-header/index.rst

 Block header
 ==============

-You can set custom settings for the block headers on this page, by clicking the button.
+You can set custom settings for the block headers on this page or page type, by clicking the button.

 .. image:: page-toolbar-block-header.png